 For this reason, your breasts may become engorged and tender.
 It is important to continue to breastfeed or pump regularly to avoid any discomfort or complications like a clogged duct or mastitis.

-At the same time, don’t pump so much that you keep your supply up at this high level.
+At the same time, don’t pump so much that you signal your body to continue this level of milk production.
 Instead, only pump (or hand express) just enough to get relief.
 Acetaminophen can take the edge off of the worst engorgement pain, but make sure you mostly focus on emptying your breasts as needed.

 When do babies cluster feed?